awsdocs/aws-batch-user-guide/doc_source/vpc-interface-endpoints.md

 For more information, see [Control access to services using endpoint policies](https://docs.aws.amazon.com/vpc/latest/privatelink/vpc-endpoints-access.html) in the *AWS PrivateLink Guide*\.

-**Example: VPC endpoint policy for actions**
+**Example: VPC endpoint policy for AWS Batch actions**
 The following is an example of a custom endpoint policy\.
-When you attach this policy to your interface endpoint, it grants access to the listed actions for all principals on all resources\.
+When you attach this policy to your interface endpoint, it grants access to the listed AWS Batch actions for all principals on all resources\.

 ```
 {